ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-voting.rst

 - fill in the form title both in the main view and on the top left of the page
 - In the description we normally add the following line:

-As this is a non-technical proposal, no reason/s are required, just pick one.
-For more details on how this works see here: https://docs.google.com/document/d/1Pj2ffFvwTnN2HxeTeBXyV7oAq0YONE98E6EJVVpDXCA/edit?usp=sharing
+"As this is a non-technical proposal, no reason/s are required, just pick one.
+For more details on how this works see here: https://docs.google.com/document/d/1Pj2ffFvwTnN2HxeTeBXyV7oAq0YONE98E6EJVVpDXCA/edit?usp=sharing"

 - The first question should be titled "Your Email", of type "Short answer" and "Required"
 - The 2nd question is normally a "Multiple choice" and also "Required"